 7 Tips to Make Distance Learning Easier for Counselors

-1 - Less is More
+1. Less is More

-We suggest sharing 1 simple activity each week with your classes that requires little to no prep work for families: no printing, no cutting, no extra supplies.
+We suggest sharing 1 simple activity each week with your classes that requires little to no prep work for families: no printing, cutting, or extra supplies.
 Keep it simple so they don’t feel like it’s one more thing to add to their already long lists of things to manage.
 Here are some simple ways to do this:

-2 - Let Technology Make Your Life Easier
+2. Allow Tech to Make Your Life Easier

 • Google Voice: If you’re using your personal phone to reach out to families, use Google Voice to protect your personal phone number.
 The app is free to use and will give you a phone number where parents can reach you within the app.
 It also transcribes voicemails to emails!

-3 - Kick Up Your Collaboration
+3. Kick Up Your Collaboration

 Consider creating a script for your colleagues as well.
 Think about it - during other crises, classroom teachers and staff are often provided a script with talking points, suggestions, or referrals for families.
-A script may help them feel prepared for some potentially distressing conversations as families may disclose about their current struggles.
-And one last thought: take some time to team up with your local therapists too.
-Find out who is accepting new clients for teletherapy so you have an up-to-date referral list to give to families.
+A script may help them feel prepared for some potentially distressing conversations, as families may disclose about their current struggles.

-4 - Create Virtual Events
+4. Create Virtual Events

-If you’re bummed to be missing big events that usually happen this time of year, put a digital spin on them!
-Instead of an in-person career day, ask local community helpers to record 5-10 minute videos about their careers to share with students digitally.
-Or plan a new event on a smaller scale.
-Ask for volunteers to share a 5 minute clip with a self care tip to create a wellness fair.
+Instead of hosting an in-person career day, ask local community helpers to record 5 to 10-minute videos about their careers to share with students digitally.
+Alternatively, plan a new, smaller-scale event.
+Request volunteers to contribute a 5-minute clip sharing a self-care tip to promote wellness fair.

-5 - Deliver Lessons that Work for You
+5. Deliver Lessons that Work for You

 How to deliver engaging virtual lessons is a hot topic, but not nearly as important as thinking about the inequity that exists with sudden distance learning.
 While live lessons are awesome, and a great chance to connect with students in the moment, the fact remains that many students will not be able to join in for lessons at a set time and date.

-Class management is also an interesting phenomenon, especially depending on the grade, and if tech features like mute and disabling chat are not used!
-Live lessons also provide potential scheduling challenges - not only for the students who may be attending other lessons virtually, but also for you!
-As counselors we’re used to being thrown for a scheduling loop when crises present during the day, but how about when your toddler is suddenly screaming in the background?
+Live lessons also provide potential scheduling challenges—not only for the students who may be attending other lessons virtually but also for you!
+As counselors, we’re used to being thrown into a scheduling loop when crises present during the day, but how about when your toddler suddenly screams in the background?
 Good times.

-6 - Focus on What Your District Requests From You
+6. Focus on What Your District Requests From You

-We know it’s easy to pop on social media, and go down the slippery slope of “compare and despair,” even when we know better.
-Sometimes it looks like counselors are still #doingallthethings for distance learning, but it’s important to ground yourself in what your district is requiring of you.
+Sometimes it looks like counselors are still #doingallthethings for distance learning, but it’s important to ground yourself in what your district requires of you.
 Your district doesn’t want you to create a Google Classroom chock full of social-emotional learning opportunities?
 Then don’t.
-Your district wants weekly emails to the families you serve normally?
-There you go.
-Feeling like you need to learn every online platform out there?
-Stop it.

-7 - Boundaries Matter
+7. Boundaries Matter

 School & Mental Health Counselor at